 - Reduce and avoid sources of emissions within the value chain and system boundaries (see CO2 management)

-- Develop a carbon offsetting strategy for dealing with unavoidable residual emissions (planning and making certificate purchases from CO2 storage and sink projects)
+- Develop a strategy for dealing with unavoidable residual emissions (planning and making certificate purchases from CO2 storage and sink projects)

 - Calculation of the CO2 footprint and analyses of the main hotspots